Can I Transfer My Car Loan to My Business?

 Why Consider Transferring Your Car Loan to Your Business?

 Using your personal vehicle for business purposes is incredibly common.
 Whether you’re a consultant, a salesperson, a contractor, or run a delivery service, your car is likely an essential tool for your livelihood.
 When the loan for that vital vehicle is in your personal name, it can create a few headaches.
-Transferring the car loan to your business can be a smart move for several good reasons.
+Moving the car loan to your business — in practice, refinancing it under the business — can be a smart move for several good reasons.

 Tax Benefits